83CC83/Telephone-Billing/README.md

-Using Docker with Azure Data Studio to connect SQL Server
+Using Docker to run SQL Server and Azure Data Sudio for local database access